theianjones/blog/content/zaiste-programming-doom-emacs-tutorial.md

 - `-` to go back up
 - `+` and enter a file name to create a directory
 - `d` to mark for deletion, `x` to delete
-- `space .` to create or find a file
+- `SPC .` to create or find a file
 - `\*/` to select all directories, `t` to switch between files and directories
 - `U` to unselect all
 - `m` to mark a specific file or directory